 Cold, moist stratification in the fridge

 The third method uses your fridge to provide the cold, moist winter conditions.
-An important point to note is that we are putting the seeds in the fridge, not the freezer!
-We want the seeds to be cold, but not frozen.
 This method involves mixing the seed with some damp vermiculite in a sealable plastic bag and placing it in the fridge.
 After two to three months you can take the bag out of the fridge and sow the seed/vermiculite mixture.

 Wild Plants from Seed is a great resource for seed treatments.
 Check it out if you aren’t sure what treatment your species requires.